Glenn L. Archer Jr.: Federal judicial service

 On October 16, 1985, Archer was nominated by President Ronald Reagan to a seat on the United States Court of Appeals for the Federal Circuit vacated by Judge Jack Miller.
 Archer was confirmed by the United States Senate on December 16, 1985, and received his commission on December 17, 1985.
 He assumed duties as a Circuit Judge on December 23, 1985.
 He replaced Judge Helen W. Nies as Chief Judge on March 18, 1994, and served in that capacity until December 24, 1997, when (now former) Chief Judge Haldane Robert Mayer replaced him.
 Archer assumed senior status on December 24, 1997.
 He died on July 27, 2011.

-Personal
+Personal life

-Archer resided in Alexandria, Virginia and Oxford, Maryland, but subsequently moved to Tempe, Arizona.
+Archer resided in Alexandria, Virginia, and Oxford, Maryland, but subsequently moved to Tempe, Arizona.

 He enjoyed boating and the outdoors, building his own kayak.
 He was married twice with four children and one step child.